-Nine of the hours are three prescribed Bible Exposition courses of three credit hours each and nine are prescribed Systematic Theology courses of three credit hours each.
-One hour is a prescribed course on Procedures of Library Research.
-The remaining eighteen are elective hours, which can be chosen by the student in areas of his interest and need in consultation with the Registrar.
 The M.A.B.S. program is a nonmajor program, thus giving students flexibility in choosing elective hours that meet their objectives.
 Some elective courses open to Th.M. and S.T.M. students are also open to M.A.B.S. students.
 Other elective courses are designed exclusively for M.A.B.S. students.
 Details are given in each year's Summer School catalog.
-Descriptions of prescribed and elective M.A.B.S. courses are included in the following major section of this catalog, entitled Course Descriptions.
+Descriptions of prescribed and elective M.A.B.S. courses are included in the following major sections of this catalog, entitled Course Descriptions.

-A limited number of furloughing missionaries and international students with background in biblical studies will be admitted to the M.A.B.S. program for studies in one summer and a fall and spring semester.
-These students will need to enroll in regular Th.M. courses during the fall and spring semesters and then transfer those credits to the M.A.B.S. program.
+A limited number of furloughing missionaries and international students with background in biblical studies will be admitted to the M.A.B.S. program for studies on a year-round basis.
 The number of students admitted on this basis is limited.